bindl-dev/bindl/README.md

 Bindl is an distro-agnostic, offering ease of consistency in managing binaries across operating systems and distributions.

+## Why?

+At the core of it, Bindl is standardizing and securing the work of `curl && chmod`.
+Through Bindl, projects can rest assured that dependencies and programs are always verified through checksum (and signature if provided).

+The ergonomics of adopting Bindl is about making sure that for a given commit in a project, it will have consistent dependency version regardless of which machine is running.

 ## Usage / Installation

 Available under [examples/](examples/) directory.
 In short: